tjacobs/CarND-Path-Planning-Project/README.md

 But we also start out going very slowly, only 10% full speed, at 0.1.

-And we have a couple of simple update equations to regulate our current speed:
+And we have a couple of simple update equations to regulate our current speed, which get run each update cycle:

 ```
 	// If our speed is too slow, speed up